kevintomas1995/my_blog/posts/reactnative-spotify-authentification.md

   The rest of the code is really pretty standards ReactNative code!

+  As I mentioned in the intro feel free to checkout the [github repo](https://github.com/kevintomas1995/spotify_top_songs_player)

   ## Conclusion
-  In the second part of this series we will
+  In the second part of this series we will cover the displaying and playing of your current top songs.
+As always, thank you for reading my story!